jin2005-issues/super-octo-eureka/_posts/2025-03-03-My First blog.md

 title: About me
 date: 2025-03-03
 ---
-hello im Jinzhou Huang life in China
+hello im Jinzhou Huang life in China my Birthday is July 21 2005